Seattle Police guild files 2nd unfair-labor complaint related to reforms

 Another area of concern for SPOG in the legislation outlined in the six-page PERC complaint is the use of civilian investigators replacing sworn officers in a newly formed Office of Police Accountability, which would be under civilian control.

-The city — and, in particular, the federal judge overseeing implementation of the consent degree — have said police reforms will not be “held hostage” by the guild as it tries to win wages and concessions for its officers in exchange for supporting the reforms.
+The city — and, in particular, the federal judge overseeing implementation of the consent degree — has said police reforms will not be “held hostage” by the guild as it tries to win wages and concessions for its officers in exchange for supporting the reforms.

 Stuckey said those concerns are ironic in light of the recent tentative contract with the Seattle Police Management Assocation (SPMA), which represents 74 SPD captains and lieutenants.
 They have agreed to support the accountability legislation in exchange for raises — retroactive to January 2014 — amounting to as much as $17,000 a year and a new contract next year.